anywhichway/thunderclap/README.md

 ## Date and Time [top](#top)

-The full range of methods available for extracting parts from Date are also available as predicates:
+The full range of methods available for extracting parts from Date on a native JavaScript Date instance are also available as predicates:

 `{$date: number dayOfMonth}` - `{$date: 14}` matches o1 in EST.